-Our accommodation was not in the old town of Kotor but about 2km, which allowed us to enjoy great views at different times of the day and to be relatively quiet compared to the excitement in the Old town, especially with the daily arrival of cruise ships and their flow of tourists.
-There is also a nice hike from the old town to the San Giovanni's Castle for 8 EUR.
-It is worth the cost for the breathtaking view of the bay, but beware 1km climb with 200m of elevation and more than 1000 steps .
+Our accommodation was not in the old town of Kotor but about 2km, which allowed us to enjoy great views at different times of the day and to be relatively quiet compared to the excitement around the city.
+Old town, especially with the daily arrival of cruise ships that pour their flow of tourists.
+There is also a paid "hike" to 8 EUR leaving the old town to reach the Castle San Giovanni, it is worth the cost for the breathtaking view of the bay, but beware 1km climb with 200m of elevation and more than 1000 steps .

 We rented bike at our guest house, which allowed us to move around.

 Our next stop in Montenegro is Tivat, located a few kilometers from Kotor. the city itself was nothing special with crowded stony beaches, but lively seaside resort, with restaurants, bars.
 We had a great Air BnB with a great host who found us a scooter rental.
 Let's go on the roads of Kotor Bay with our amazing ride (50cc).

 We are now leaving the beautiful Kotor Bay towards the town of Bar.
 We spend 2 nights.
 We didn't do much there, some laundry and some preparation of the next steps of our trip.

 We continue our trip in Montenegro and we are going now to Virpazar, a small village near the Skadar Lake.
 Lake Skadar is the largest lake in Southern Europe, with a length of 44km and an average depth of 5m.
 This lake is shared between Montenegro (2 / 3) and Albania (1 / 3).